willnode/forward-domain/README.md

 To forward from `old.com` to `new.net`, add these records to your DNS:

 ```
-old.com   IN    A       206.189.61.89
+old.com     IN    A       167.172.5.31
-old.com   IN    AAAA    2a03:b0c0:3:d0::13a8:c001
-old.com   IN    TXT     forward-domain=https://new.net/*
+_.old.com   IN    TXT     forward-domain=https://new.net/*
-old.com   IN    TXT     forward-domain-cert-maintainer=<your email address>
+_.old.com   IN    TXT     forward-domain-cert-maintainer=<your email address>
 ```

-> BETA service notice: IP addresses can change anytime (with notice).
+> BETA service notice: IP addresses may change anytime.

 ## FAQ